Senatus -- A Fast and Accurate Code-to-Code Recommendation Engine: Introduction

+In this paper we focus on the build and test phase of the SDLC lifecycle, and the specific task of code-to-code recommendation.
+We follow the definition given by Luan~\etal~\cite{luan2019} in which the input to the search engine is a code snippet and the output is a ranked list of \emph{concise}, \emph{diverse} and \emph{relevant} code snippets that \emph{usefully extend the query code snippet with additional functionality}\footnote{A code snippet is defined as either a complete method or function of arbitrary length when referring to the corpus, or a piece of complete or semi-complete code of arbitrary length when referring to the query.}.
+This definition is a twist on the familiar task of code search which typically does not require the snippets in the ranked list to extend the query snippet or to be concise and diverse.
+Code search is a well researched field with a multitude of prior work in the area, roughly broken down into code clone detectors and code-search tools~\cite{Cordy11,Jiang07,Kamiya02,Sajani16,luan2019,li2018,bhoopchand2016learning,Cambronero19,Balachandran15,Shuhan20,deRezende20,Wei20,Krugler2013,Kim18}.
+Code-to-code recommendation can be approached using existing systems for code search and clone detection although both types of systems have their disadvantages for code-to-code recommendation as highlighted by Luan~\etal~\cite{luan2019}.
+For example, code clone detectors~\cite{Cordy11,Jiang07,Kamiya02,Sajani16} retrieve mostly near duplicate or duplicate snippets which are not useful in code-to-code recommendation and code search tools~\cite{Krugler2013,Kim18,Balachandran15} make no attempt at ensuring that the ranked snippets usefully extend the query.
+In evaluating the aforementioned solutions for code-to-code recommendation, search and clone detection we generally find that there is a gap in scaling these systems to massive codebases while simultaneously maintaining or even improving the retrieval quality of the system.
 In addition to scalability concerns, we also find limitations in existing code search tools in terms of retrieval effectiveness.
 Code-to-code recommendation is a challenging task for contemporary Information Retrieval (IR) methods; code is designed to be understood by both humans and by machine and this requirement leads to the similarities between code and natural language~\cite{allamanis2018survey} that can be exploited by traditional text-based search engines.
 Nevertheless there are many key differences between natural language and code which the search engine should ideally take into consideration when ranking.
 For example code has well-defined structure, a formal syntax and semantics and is designed from the start to be executed~\cite{allamanis2018survey}.
 Treating code as a bag-of-words and applying traditional search techniques such as BM25 and TF-IDF lead to sub-optimal performance compared to search that encapsulates the logical structure of the code in the featurisation~\cite{luan2019}.
 In addition to code properties such as the logical structure, in this paper we also argue that is important for a retrieval engine to consider the global statistics of the data in a code repository.
 More specifically, we provide evidence of a \emph{power-law distribution in code snippet lengths} in typical code repositories, in which there is a large number of short code snippets with a long tail of larger code snippets.
 Existing code search tools do not take this phenomenon into consideration when ranking, leading to a degradation in retrieval effectiveness.